Thinking beyond borders

 The general rule is that a person who is a resident of the Netherlands is assessable on worldwide income.
 Non-residents are generally assessable on income derived directly or indirectly from Dutch sources.

-In most tax treaties, the dependent personal services article states that the employee will be taxed in the employee’s home country/territory if the employee’s stay in the Netherlands does not exceed 183 days (in a calendar year or 12-month period).
-Other conditions are that the salary is not paid by, or on behalf of, a Dutch employer during that period, and that the employment costs should not be borne by the foreign employer’s Dutch permanent establishment (PE) during the period of assignment based on transfer pricing regulations.
+In most tax treaties, the dependent personal services article states that the employee will be taxed in the employee’s home country/jurisdiction if the employee’s stay in the Netherlands does not exceed 183 days (in a calendar year or 12-month period).
+Other conditions are that the salary is not paid by, or on behalf of, a Dutch employer during that period, and that the employment costs should not be attributable to the foreign employer’s Dutch permanent establishment (PE) during the period of assignment based on transfer pricing regulations.
 Because the Netherlands has adopted the economic employer approach in interpreting the term employer, the employee could be taxable from their first working day in the Netherlands.

 According to the Supreme Court’s ruling, for the application of the tax treaty, the employer:

 There is, in principle, no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in the Netherlands.
 If certain conditions are met, in treaty situations, inter-company assignees can be exempt from Dutch income tax if they do not exceed 60 working days in the Netherlands per 12-month period even though the conditions for economic employer ship are met.

 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.

 For extended non-resident business travelers, only employment income attributable to Dutch duties is generally subject to Dutch income tax.

 Extraterritorial costs (i.e. incremental expenses effectively connected with the stay outside the home country/jurisdiction) may be reimbursed tax-free.